EllieZhangy/Twitter-Analysis/README.md

 **(More details in the Code.ipynb and Presentation.pdf file)**

 ## Data
 The collection of Twitter data that is stored in Google Cloud Storage.
 Once combining individual JSON files, there will be ~100 million Tweets (~500GB).
-These tweets are collected on the topics of education, schools, universities, learning, knowledge sharing, etc., but only a fraction of them would be directly related to either primary, secondary or higher education.
+These tweets are collected on the topics of education, schools, universities, learning, knowledge sharing, etc., with only a fraction of them would be directly related to either primary, secondary or higher education.

 ## Steps
 ### Discard irrelevant tweets